Protecting Beneficial Insects in Winter

 Keep Your Yard Natural

 Rule one in keeping beneficial insects: stay away from harsh chemical insecticides.
-Not only will these kill the good and bad bugs equally, but they’ll also leave your yard a toxic dump instead of the kind of thriving ecosystem you surely want.
+Not only will these kill the good and bad bugs equally, but they'll also leave your yard a toxic dump instead of the kind of thriving ecosystem you surely want.
+Beneficial weeds like white clover and dandelions can help to fertilize the soil.
+Allowing high quality weed growth can also provide cover and nutrients for these good bugs.

 Also, don't try to maintain a golf course in your backyard.
 Pristine, short grass may be the standard set by American suburban development, but it's neither a natural nor a healthy way to keep a yard.
 Beneficial weeds like white clover and dandelions can help to fertilize the soil.
 Crow garlic can help your beneficial insect friends control pests.
 These plants have a smell that either repels pests or masks the smell of other plants that the pests want to eat.
 And some weeds even attract and provide a habitat for the kind of beneficial insects you want in your yard.